yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

 My research interests primarily, but by no means exclusively, lie in algebraic geometry and arithmetic geometry, and especially in topics of a homological or homotopical flavor.
-Some topics I'm interested in are: motivic cohomology, motivic homotopy theory, algebraic K-theory, algebraic cycles, algebraic stacks, and p-adic geometry. <!--- I am also somewhat interested in type theory and the foundations of mathematics (including philosophical aspects). -->
+Some topics I'm interested in are: motivic cohomology, motivic homotopy theory, algebraic K-theory, algebraic cycles, algebraic stacks, derived categories, and p-adic geometry.